 How to use ParkControl

 First of all, download and install ParkControl.
 Once the application is run, you will see that the interface of the tool is easy to understand.

 ParkControl can be used to disable some of the unused cores on your system when it’s loading slowly.
-As we said by doing so, one can reduce the energy consumption and also heat dissipation from the system.
+As we said by doing so, one can reduce energy consumption and also heat dissipation from the system.
 Since Windows does not provide any direct way to adjust these parameters, ParkControl becomes a winner here.

 ParkControl allows you to configure how many CPU cores are actually put in the parking mode by Windows.
 It can also help you find the most suitable configuration for your PC which will help you squeeze out the maximum from your CPU.
-There are many benefits to using this tool, enhanced CPU performance, save time and also save the power consumption by different cores of the processor.
+There are many benefits to using this tool, enhanced CPU performance, save time, and also save power consumption by different cores of the processor.